Asia can be anything you want it to be: relaxing beach break, cultural mecca, historical haven, retail nirvana, or foodie’s paradise.

 3. There are huge variations in climate across Asia.
 Southeast Asia is generally temperate all year round, while North Asia can be extremely hot or cold.
 Check the average temperatures carefully for your travel dates and pack accordingly.
 Southeast Asia has high humidity in the wet season, which generally corresponds with summer in the middle of the year.
 Humidity can make touring and moving about while on holiday uncomfortable, so keep this in mind when planning your trip.
 The best times to travel to Southeast Asia are generally the beginning and end of the year during the cooler weather.

 4. Avoid travelling to Asia during peak seasons if you can.
-Airfares are cheaper and resorts are definitely cheaper and less crowded.
-Generally Asian hotel Stay/Pay deals have blackout dates during peak seasons.
-The times to avoid are Christmas/New Year, Australian school holidays and the summer months of July/August — generally considered peak season across Asia.
+Airfares and resort tariffs spike, and tourist numbers increase significantly.
+The key times to avoid are November to March in Southeast Asia, and the summer months of July and August in northern Asia.